Manage Azure Machine Learning environments with the CLI & SDK (v2)

 Create an environment from a Docker build context

 Instead of defining an environment from a prebuilt image, you can also define one from a Docker build context.
 To do so, specify the directory that will serve as the build context.
-This directory should contain a Dockerfile and any other files needed to build the image.
+This directory should contain a Dockerfile (not larger than 1MB) and any other files needed to build the image.

 The following example is a YAML specification file for an environment defined from a build context.
 The local path to the build context folder is specified in the